-- No new housing is available after July 24th.
-(Housing is provided for full-time summer employees, not for early arrivals for fall semester.)
-Only students who will be in residence (in on-campus residential facilities) at Hamilton College in the fall are allowed to stay in summer residence locations after July 31st.
+- The last day we will accept summer residents is July 21.
+Housing is provided for full-time summer employees, not for early arrivals for fall semester.
+Only students who will be in residence (in on-campus residential facilities) at Hamilton College in the fall are allowed to stay in summer residence locations after July 28.

 - All Summer Residents will be held accountable for excessive noise or other disturbance.
 Any behavior not in accordance with the rules and regulations set forth in the Hamilton Student Handbook may result in eviction from campus housing.

 - All Summer Residents must vacate their assigned room and return their keys to the Office of Residential Life on the date set by Residential Life.
 Failure to return your key by this time will result in a charge of $25 for each unreturned key.

 - No storage of any kind is permitted in public areas.
 Any personal property left in public areas will be removed by the College.
 The College reserves the right to terminate the lease at any time without cause.

 The summer housing lottery will take place on Thursday, May 4 (location TBA).
 Only students transitioning directly into summer housing (meaning they currently live on campus and will begin work on or before May 25) will be allowed to participate.
 Furthermore, to be allowed to go through the lottery, a student must register for summer housing by completing the Summer Housing Application form.
 This form is available in the Residential Life office and needs to be submitted in the Office of Residential Life by 4 p.m. on Monday, April 24.